Higher modularity of elliptic curves over function fields: Verification of 2-modularity for extremal rational elliptic fibrations

-With this background, we now turn to Theorem \ref{ThmIsogenyFromZtoKm}.
-We have a family of K3 surfaces $\Z^2(\E)\to U^2$, all obtained via base change from $\E\to \P^1$ by a family of double covers $\P^1\to \P^1$ parametrized by $U^2$.
-Theorem \ref{ThmIsogenyBetweenK3s} now predicts that each geometric fiber of $\Z^2(\E)\to U^2$ admits a finite morphism to the Kummer surface of a product of elliptic curves.
-Theorem \ref{ThmIsogenyFromZtoKm} is the statement that $\Z^2(\E)$ itself admits a finite morphism to the Kummer surface of a product of elliptic curves over $U^2$, and that this product is none other than $\E\times \E$.
+With this background, we now turn to the question of 2-modularity for a tame extremal rational elliptic fibration $\E\to \P^1$ of conductor $N$ over a finite field.
+We have a family of K3 surfaces $\caZ^2(\E)\to U^2$, obtained via base changing $\E\to \P^1$ by a family of double covers $\P^1\to \P^1$ parametrized by $U^2$.
+Here is what we know so far about $\caZ^2(\E)$: \begin{enumerate} \item There exists an isogeny between families of K3 surfaces $\caZ^2(\E)\to \Km(\mathcal{A})$ over $U^2$.
+Here $\mathcal{A}\to U^2$ is a family of abelian varieties which, possibly after passing to a double cover of $U^2$, splits as a product of nonisogenous elliptic curves with transcendental $j$-invariant. \item There exists a dominant rational map $\Sht_G(\Gamma_0(N))\dashrightarrow \caZ^2(\E)$ over $U^2$, see \eqref{EqMapFromSht2ToZ2}. \end{enumerate}